Atzmus (band)

-Atzmus is an Argentine fusion rock band which specializes in spiritual themes.
+Atzmus was an Argentine fusion rock band which specialized in spiritual themes.
 In line with lead vocalist Eliezer Barletta, its musical genre could be characterized as nu metal, despite being difficult to define.
-Some also classify it as "melodic industrial rock."
+Some also classify it as "melodic industrial rock".
 In reference to their melodies, Rolling Stone magazine pointed out they remind of Middle Eastern music.
 They have a small following in Spain, Mexico, Italy, Russia and America.

 Name

 Atzmus is a kabbalistic concept which refers to the ineffable and undefinable essence of the Godhead.
 According to band members, the name was chosen out of a "feeling" that the music they composed together was undefinable, as they as musicians came from very different musical backgrounds and styles.

 Themes

 The songs are written from a spiritual and sometimes mystical perspective.
-Barletta stated that the connection between rock and spirituality is found in "the constructive rebelliousness of not accepting the concealment of Divinity in the world."
-He is a strictly Orthodox Jew pertaining to Chabad-Lubavitch branch of Hassidism and regards Lubavitcher Rebbe Menachem Mendel Schneerson as his spiritual teacher.
-In this respect, towards the end of one song (No corras más) a recording of a Rebbe's speech can be heard.
+Barletta stated that the connection between rock and spirituality is "the constructive rebelliousness of not accepting the concealment of Divinity in the world".
+He is a Haredi Jew of the Chabad branch of Hassidism and regards Menachem Mendel Schneerson as his spiritual teacher.
+In this respect, towards the end of one song (No corras más) a recording of a rebbe's speech can be heard.
 Most lyrics are written by Barletta, with only a few exceptions (such as Estar en vos by Portillo).
-This is the reason why the language of the lyrics is strongly influenced by Jewish religious tradition, in spite of the band not being composed only of Jews.
-Originally, in Barletta's words, it was just a coming together of four musicians from different religious or spiritual backgrounds, and albeit two of them were Orthodox Jews (Barletta, Cohenca) and the other two Evangelical Christians during the original line-up, they never focused on their religious differences but rather on making music together.
+This is the reason why the language of the lyrics is strongly influenced by Jewish religious tradition, despite the band not being composed only of Jews.
+Originally, in Barletta's words, it was just a coming together of four musicians from different religious or spiritual backgrounds.
+Two of them were Orthodox Jews (Barletta and Cohenca), the other two were Evangelical Christians.
+However, the group never focused on their religious differences but on making music together.
 Nevertheless, the Jewish element is prevalent, as Hebrew terms are often heard in their lyrics, such as Baruch haBa (masculine for "welcome"), Beit HaMikdash (Holy Temple), tzadikim (Jewish "saints"), and Yesh Me'ayin (Jewish concept for creatio ex nihilo).
-Having been object of confusion, Barletta explained he is not a rabbi nor seminarist.
+Having been an object of confusion, Barletta explained he is not a rabbi nor a seminarist.
 The Haredi fashion of Barletta plus Hebrew terms and kabbalistic imagery reasonably led many to label Atzmus as Jewish.
 There is even a literal quote from the Mishnah in No corras más: "Who is strong?
 One who overpowers his inclinations" (Avot 4:1).